Platform Caveats

 Fortinet FortiOS

-• FortiOS VM images by default have a 15 day evaluation license.
+FortiOS VM images have a default 15-day evaluation license.
 The VM has limited capabilities without a license file.
-It will work for 15 days from first boot, at which point you must install a license file or recreate the vagrant box completely from scratch.
+It will work for 15 days from the first boot, at which point you must install a license file or recreate the vagrant box completely from scratch.

 OSPF Caveats